 Got a touring caravan?
 Stop at Dundonald Caravan Park near Dundonald International Ice Bowl with a host of family fun activities under one roof.
 Or hire a motorhome from Bunks Campers and explore the Causeway Coast, Strangford Lough or further afield.

 In Belfast, kids will love Prison Island, a brand new 25-cell experience inspired by Crystal Maze (reopening 29 July).
-Visit Belfast Zoo, book an indoor sky-diving session at Vertigo Titanic Park or drive to Bangor for Pickie Funpark and indoor adventure at Thunder Park and Eddie Irvine Sports.
+Visit Belfast Zoo, book an indoor sky-diving session at Vertigo Titanic Park or drive to Bangor for Pickie Funpark and indoor adventure at Thunder Park.

 For Curious Minds

 Seeking some history and culture?
-Learn something you didn’t know about Belfast on a walking tour.
-Many of the city’s sightseeing tours have resumed, including Belfast Hidden Tours, Coiste Irish Political Tours and Walking Tours Belfast.
-Step back in time on a tour of Clifton Street Cemetery (running weekdays until 28 August) – the grave dates back to 1797 and is packed with tales of bodysnatching and thousands of souls who lie in unmarked graves.
+Learn something you didn’t know about Belfast on a walking tour, such as Belfast Hidden Tours, Coiste Irish Political Tours and Walking Tours Belfast.
+Step back in time on a tour of Clifton Street Cemetery hosted by Clifton House – the grave dates back to 1797 and is packed with tales of bodysnatching and thousands of souls who lie in unmarked graves.

-Visit the James Connolly Visitor Centre for an insightful exhibition about James Connolly, a man of formidable ideas and remarkable vision; explore the Victorian-era Crumlin Road Gaol on a self-guided tour; or take a trip to the Seamus Heaney Homeplace.
+Visit the James Connolly Visitor Centre for an insightful exhibition about James Connolly, a man of formidable ideas and remarkable vision; explore the Victorian-era Crumlin Road Gaol; or take a trip to the Seamus Heaney Homeplace.
 Stay somewhere unique like George Best’s family home in east Belfast or the traditional 1800s Hallmount Cottage on the outskirts of the south of the city.

 For Adventurous Types

 Now is a great time for an outdoor adventure in Belfast.
 Book a glamping pod at Let’s Go Hydro, where you’ll have cable wakeboarding and open water swimming on your doorstep.
-Ramble to the top of Cave Hill or Divis Mountain for spectacular views from a height, or sign up for a session on the SKYTrek high ropes and zipline course at Colin Glen Forest Park.
+Ramble to the top of Cave Hill or Divis Mountain for spectacular views from a height, or try Ireland’s longest zip-line and first alpine coaster at Colin Glen Forest Park.

 If you’re keen to explore further, book a rental car and drive the Causeway Coastal route, taking in the Dark Hedges, Old Bushmills Distillery and Giant’s Causeway or check out our Game of Thrones film locations driving route.
-Or drive to The Jungle or Todd’s Leap for zorbing, zip lining and much more.
+Or drive to The Jungle for zorbing, high ropes and much more.

 Belfast is a compact city, so even if you only have one day, there’s still plenty for you to see and do.
-Hop on a Belfast City Sightseeing Tour (Fridays to Sundays, face masks required) to see all the major visitor attractions including HMS Caroline, Crumlin Road Gaol and Stormont Parliament Buildings.
+Hop on a Belfast City Sightseeing Tour to see all the major visitor attractions including HMS Caroline, Crumlin Road Gaol and Titanic Belfast.
 Or spend the whole day hitting the shops – read our Belfast shopping guide for top shopping centres, hidden gems and independent stores.
 Feel like getting away from it all?
 Read our round-up of amazing outdoor spaces and explore the parkland, beaches and woodlands found within and beyond the city.